 - Evaluate treatment heterogeneity and CER (methods and applications)

 - Discuss a broad array of concepts and tools (traditional and new) that support participants’ pursuit of excellence in patient safety, for both investigational and marketed health care products

-- Identify innovative statistical solutions to issues associated with the evidence and regulatory review of drugs, diagnostics/devices, and biologics
+- Discuss current information on statistical solutions to issues associated with the evidence and regulatory review of drugs, diagnostics/devices, and biologics

 TRACK 16: PROFESSIONAL DEVELOPMENT

 - Discuss ways to foster advancing therapeutic innovation and regulatory science through professional development and educational efforts

 TRACK 17: RARE/ORPHAN DISEASES

 - Identify the unique challenges, opportunities, and strategies that will help to shape a better future for the successful discovery and development of orphan drugs and novel treatments for rare diseases